Delegate To-Do List

 Dear Delegates,

-As we near the start of NUCHR's 19th annual conference on human rights, Human Rights X Death, I want to take the time to reiterate our COVID-19 protocols that will be in place through the duration of the conference.
+As we near the start of NUCHR's 24th annual conference on human rights, [TITLE], I want to take the time to reiterate our COVID-19 protocols that will be in place through the duration of the conference.

 We look forward to meeting you all soon.
 But, until then, stay safe and healthy.